ErikBjare/gptme/README.md

 > [!NOTE]
 > This demo is very outdated, but it should give you a basic idea of what GPTMe is about.
-> I hope to make a new one soon, showing off all the new features.
+> I hope to make a new demo soon, to show off all the new amazing features.

 [![demo screencast with asciinema](https://github.com/ErikBjare/gptme/assets/1405370/5dda4240-bb7d-4cfa-8dd1-cd1218ccf571)](https://asciinema.org/a/606375)